Oct. 28, 2025: Article updated to describe the current situation and provide links to CDPH guidance.

 Infection control and prevention in the dental practice

-Mpox spreads primarily through close skin-to-skin contact, but it also can be transmitted through infected bed sheets or towels or through “respiratory secretions,” according to the CDC.
+Monkeypox spreads primarily through close skin-to-skin contact, but it also can be transmitted through infected bed sheets or towels or through “respiratory secretions,” according to the CDC.
 Although presently the outbreak is spreading primarily among gay and bisexual men, as well as some transgender and nonbinary people, anyone — regardless of gender or sexual orientation — can become infected.

 Dental practices already follow strict infection control protocol and have implemented even more stringent protocol during the COVID-19 pandemic.
-At this time, dentists who are following COVID-19 prevention requirements do not need to change any protocol in response to the mpox outbreak.
+At this time, dentists who are following COVID-19 prevention requirements do not need to change any protocol in response to the monkeypox outbreak.
 These requirements include wearing the proper PPE, such as N95 respirators during aerosol-generating procedures.

 Additional resources

-Mpox communications toolkit (California Department of Public Health)
+Monkeypox communications toolkit (California Department of Public Health)

 An overview of monkeypox for dental hygienists & other dental professionals (Today’s RDH)